mlucchini/pwa-basics/README.md

 we will not be able to prompt them to install the app for 3 months (on Chrome, AFAIK).
 We must rely mostly on the user touching the Share button or opening their browser settings.*

-## ❓Local push notifications
+## 👍 Local push notifications

-TODO.
+Implemented.

 [Browser support](https://whatwebcando.today/local-notifications.html)